+Many drivers DO NOT UNDERSTAND how various drugs can INCREASE CRASH RISK.
 In surveys and focus groups with regular marijuana users in Colorado and Washington, almost all believed that marijuana doesn't impair their driving, and some believed that marijuana improves their driving (CDOT, 2014; PIRE, 2014; Hartman and Huestis, 2013).
 Most regular marijuana users surveyed in Colorado and Washington drove "high" on a regular basis.
-They believed that they can compensate for any effects of marijuana, for instance by driving more slowly or by allowing greater headways.
 They believed it is safer to drive after using marijuana than after drinking alcohol.
+They believed that they have developed a tolerance for marijuana effects and can compensate for any effects, for instance by driving more slowly or by allowing greater headways.
+However, Ramaekers et al. (2016) found that marijuana effects on cognitive performance were similar for both frequent and infrequent marijuana users.